theonlyid/spectral/README.md

 **src** houses all sourcecode.
 It has an [about.md](/docs/about.md) file on how to add and maintain sourcecode

 **docs** houses all documentation.
 Each module has its own sudir.

-Apart from these, **management** contains information pertaining to project management such as meetings notes, etc.

 ## The How